Colomba03/ChemCamApp.github.io/README.md

 ### `npm run deploy`

+**Note: Do not merge it with main branch!**

-deploy the webpage to the gh-pages branch in GitHub
+Deploys the webpage to the gh-pages branch in GitHub.

 ## Learn More